tzkt623/TezcatEngine-Tiny/README.md

 Attention!
 The .exe file must be in the same directory as the resource folder

-1. 继承并实现`ResourceLoader`类
+1. 继承并实现`MyEngineIniter`类

-   Inherit and implement the `ResourceLoader` class
+   Inherit and implement the `MyEngineIniter` class

     ```cpp
     class MyEngineIniter : public EngineIniter